 It’s clear that Call the Midwife isn’t resting on its laurels; the creative minds behind it are constantly exploring ways to evolve the story and keep things fresh for viewers.

-While details of a potential spin-off are scarce, the idea has sparked excitement among fans who are eager to see more of the world of Call The Midwife.
+The idea has sparked excitement among fans who are eager to see more of the hit show.
 With a rich tapestry of characters and decades of history to draw upon, there are countless possibilities for a new direction for the show.

 “When we were introduced to her in series one in 2012 she was in her early twenties and was already very worldly.
 So there is much to take a deep dive into."

-If the series goes ahead, it is unknown whether Helen George will reprise the role or if a different actress will play Nurse Franklin.
+When the Call The Midwife prequel goes ahead, it's unknown whether Helen George will reprise the role or if a different actress will play Nurse Franklin, or if the character will appear at all.

 Arabella Horspool is a Commercial Content Writer for Yours at Bauer Media.
 She's a bookworm who is passionate about TV, film and theatre.
 She enjoys cooking, cinema trips, playing board games and walking her three dogs.